-Mats Selen, a University of Illinois physics professor, said that when warm, moist air is cooled, it eventually gets to a temperature at which the air can no longer support all the water, which starts to condense.
+Mats Selen, a University of Illinois physics professor, explained that when warm, moist air cools, it eventually gets to a temperature at which it can no longer support all the water and starts to condense.
 That’s the dew point, or the point at which moisture begins to settle on cold surfaces.

 “When relative humidity is 100 percent, it means that if the temperature goes down any more, then the water has to come out somewhere,” Selen said.
-“On a cool morning, when there’s dew on the ground or fog, that’s because you have warm, moist air that comes in contact with the cool ground” — or condensation on a car that’s been sitting outside.
+“On a cool morning, when there’s dew [or fog] on the ground, that’s because you have warm, moist air that comes in contact with the cool ground” — the same goes for condensation on a car that’s been sitting outside.

 When it’s cold enough, the condensation turns to frost.

-Why would only some car windows get condensation?
-Selen suggested that wind could be a factor, but another focuses on whether the windows are vertical (like side windows) or at an angle (like a windshield or the rear window on some cars).
-The theory is that slanted surfaces are more likely to collect window condensation because they provide a more horizontal landing spot.
+But, why would only some car windows get condensation?
+Selen suggested that wind could be a factor, but another theory focuses on whether the windows are vertical (like side windows) or at an angle (like a windshield or the rear window on some cars).
+It’s possible that slanted surfaces are more likely to collect condensation because they provide a more horizontal landing spot.